Nexmo/stitch-ios-quickstart/docs/5-call-convenience-methods.md

 We no longer need the generic do-try-catch.
 Inside of the function, however, we will add an instance of `UIAlertController`.
 We will loop over each member in the a conversation displayed in the `UITableView` with the higher order function `.forEach` so that we add an action for calling each member to the activity sheet:

 ```
-// MARK: - Call Convenience Method
+    // MARK: - Call Convenience Methods
     private func call() {

         let callAlert = UIAlertController(title: "Call", message: "Who would you like to call?", preferredStyle: .sheet)

         conversation?.members.forEach{ member in
             callAlert.addAction(UIAlertAction(title: member.user.username, style: .default, handler: {

-                client.media.call(member.user.username, onSuccess: { result in
+                    ConversationClient.instance.media.call(member.user.username, onSuccess: { result in
                         // if you would like to display a UI for calling...
                     }, onError: { networkError in
                         // if you would like to display a log for error...
                     })
             }))
         }

-    self.present(alert, animated: true, completion: nil)
+        self.present(callAlert, animated: true, completion: nil)

-}

     }
 ```
 ## 3.0 Try it out!